Deciphering When to Use Novel Agents in Clinical Practice

 Video

-Since 2024, 3 antimicrobials, gepotidacin (Blujepa), Sulopenem etzadroxil and probenecid (Orlynvah), and pivmecillinam (Pivya), have all been FDA approved indicated to treat uncomplicated UTIs.
-Interestingly, Athena Hobbs, PharmD, BCIDP, clinical pharmacy manager and infectious diseases specialist, Cardinal Health, points out the utility to prescribe them now.
+Since 2024, 3 antimicrobials—gepotidacin (Blujepa), sulopenem etzadroxil and probenecid (Orlynvah), and pivmecillinam (Pivya)—have all been FDA approved and indicated to treat uncomplicated urinary tract infections (UTIs).
+Interestingly, Athena Hobbs, PharmD, BCIDP, clinical pharmacy manager and infectious diseases specialist at Cardinal Health, points out the utility to prescribe them now.

-“I think these could actually be used in the outpatient setting quite frequently.
-This might be an opportunity for us to use a lot of new agents, as opposed to keeping them behind that antimicrobial stewardship kind of firewall,” Hobbs said.
-“The 3 new ones that came out in the last year, all target [extended-spectrum beta-lactamase] ESBL infections.
-They're oral options for ESBL, which we already have limited options available.”
+“I think these could be used in the outpatient setting quite frequently.
+This might be an opportunity for us to use a lot of new agents as opposed to keeping them behind that antimicrobial stewardship firewall,” Hobbs said.
+“The 3 new ones that came out in the last year all target ESBL [extended-spectrum β-lactamase] infections.
+They're oral options for ESBL, which we already have limited options available [for].”

-Hobbs presented at the recent ASM Microbe conference on the topic.
-She says all of them have potential usage and notes the novelty and potential utility of pivmecillinam.
+Hobbs presented at the recent American Society for Microbiology Microbe conference on the topic.
+She said all of them have potential usage and noted the novelty and potential utility of pivmecillinam.

-She notes other favorable aspects of the antimicrobial is that it has been approved and prescribed outside the US for a number of years, which may prove there is more data published or in the process of being studied for different indications including complicated urinary tract infections, and pivmecillinam does not need to be dose adjusted for renal dysfunction.
+She noted another favorable aspect of the antimicrobial is that it has been approved and prescribed outside the US for a number of years, which may prove there are more data published or in the process of being studied for different indications, including complicated UTIs, and pivmecillinam does not need to be dose-adjusted for renal dysfunction.

-She does acknowledge there is a whole host of challenges of using new antimicrobials including costs, limited clinical data, and the diagnostic capabilities of the individual institutions.
+She did acknowledge there is a whole host of challenges to using new antimicrobials, including costs, limited clinical data, and the diagnostic capabilities of the individual institutions.

-In terms of concerns around when to use these new antimicrobials, and looking at complicated infections, Hobbs suggests infectious disease teams and microbiologists work together to understand better the pathologies being seen.
+In terms of concerns about when to use these new antimicrobials and looking at complicated infections, Hobbs suggested infectious disease teams and microbiologists work together to better understand the pathologies being seen.

 Newsletter